laipn/company-fit/README.md

 > **Question**: "Your report sends you an expense report.
 He expenses a phone he uses for oncall work, but you know for a fact that the existing phone he uses is less than 1 years old and works fine."

-Common answers and folow up:
+Common answers and follow up:

 - "Ask the report why he needs the phone"
   - Follow up: "He wants to send it back to his poor relative in Vietnam where it's difficult to get electronics"